<< ARI Watch< Part I Part II Part III

 “But I do get repeatedly this question about Ron Paul: ‘Do you know anything about this man that would plausibly justify a vote for him?’
 And, uh, I don’t know anything about Ron Paul, ...”

 We interrupt.
 Mr. Peikoff has conveniently forgotten that on his radio show in 1998 he favorably mentioned a congressional vote of Ron Paul’s, identifying him by name.
-But even without that, it’s hard to believe he knew nothing about the famous renegade rep. And assuming that he knew nothing, he could easily have found out all he wanted from primary sources, before – as we shall see in a moment – asking someone equally prejudiced and willfully benighted.
-Perhaps that “uh” masked wayward thoughts.
+But even without that, it’s hard to believe he knew nothing about the famous renegade representative.
+And assuming that he knew nothing, he could easily have found out all he wanted from primary sources, before – as we shall see in a moment – asking someone equally prejudiced and willfully benighted.
+Perhaps that “uh” masked crafty thoughts.
 Mr. Peikoff continues:

 “... so I wrote Yaron Brook: ‘Could you tell me something that would be relevant to answer this question?’
 I’ll read his answer, and that’s all I’m going to say about him: